MichaelHancock/Portfolio/README.md

 # Portfolio
-Personal portfolio website to demonstrate my work, skills and interests.
-Design shall be responsive and should work even if user has noscript active.
-V2.0.
-Current version is live at http://hancockdeveloper.co.uk.
+Portfolio website to demonstrate my work, skills and interests.
+Now very out of date!

+It is not properly hosted but the 2016 version of the site can still be found on [GitHub pages](https://michaelhancock.github.io/Portfolio/).